cgjeffries/DxCore/megaavr/extras/testCases/analogReadEnableDifferential/README.md

  * VREF - Voltage Reference (pg 198 Data Sheet)

  The DAC Output Can *ONLY* Be Used as Input to the ADC Positive Input. (pg 508)

+## Instructions
+1. Connect signal generator with DC input set to 1.00V to negative pin (PD1)
+2. Upload the `analogReadEnableDifferential.ino` sketch to your AVR DA board.
+3. Open a serial monitor to view the recorded readings.